Aliases for USP25 Gene

 GeneCards Summary for USP25 Gene

 USP25 (Ubiquitin Specific Peptidase 25) is a Protein Coding gene.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis.
+Among its related pathways are Deubiquitination and Ubiquitin-Proteasome Dependent Proteolysis.
 GO annotations related to this gene include peptidase activity and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is USP28.

 UniProtKB/Swiss-Prot for USP25 Gene